Team2556/RobotPythonTraining/README.md

 The 2025 REEFScape season repository (for competiton code) is located at [RobotPython2025](https://github.com/Team2556/RobotPython2025) #TODO: update the repo name and this link once team is over thier initial freakout

-# Where togo, What to do
+# Where to go, What to do
 - Get [GitHUB](https://github.com/) account and join the [FRC Team 2556](https://github.com/Team2556) organization
 - Review the [Python Training Plan](training/traning-plan.md) overview.
 - Review #TODO: project, issues, milestones, blahblah.md, wiki ?... for current training activities